 I read what I found and I learned what I could, but I can honestly say that I didn’t know anywhere near enough.
 In retrospect, it’s incredible I made it through my first purchase.
 But my inexperience (and lack of research) didn’t go unpunished; I made many stupid mistakes, which primarily consisted of overpaying for services I didn’t need, and neglecting laws I didn’t know existed.
 Guilty.

 But the truth is, no matter what you read, no matter how much you listen, or who you listen to, the best way to learn is by actually doing it and putting yourself through the grinder.
 You’ll never fully understand the landlord cycle until you go through it several times over.
 However, that’s not to say researching is a total waste of time.
 I still wish I had an easy to digest step-by-step guide for new landlords so I had better direction.

 My point is, no one can teach you everything about being a landlord, not even the experts, and no one can fully prepare you.
-However, I’ve tried to put together an easy guide for new/prospective landlords, which I wish I had found when I started pursuing the idea of becoming one.
-It covers the key steps of becoming a landlord, so you can at least understand the process (without having to read a book thicker than my…).
+So, while the steep learning curve is unavoidable – no matter how much research you endure – there is definitely perks to grinding through the mundane homework in order to substantially minimise risk.
+And hopefully, the homework doesn’t have to be utterly painful, especially since I’ve [attempted to] throw together an easy guide for new, prospective, and accidental landlords– something I wish I had found when I started pursuing the idea of becoming a landlord.
+It covers the key steps of becoming a landlord, so you can at least understand the process (without having to shuffle through several resources, and/or read a book thicker than my…).
 I’ve tried to put each point in order of occurrence.

 You never know, after you read it, the idea of being a landlord may not seem so appealing.
 Or you may want it even more than ever.
 I hope it helps either way.